cyrillknecht/nolimittexasholdem/nolimittexasholdem-client/README.md

-For the run_game script to work, the `nolimittexasholdem-client` directory must be in the same directory as the `nolimittexasholdem-server` directory.
 The run_game script was only tested on macOS.
 It might not work on other systems.
 In this case please follow the manual instructions below to run the game.

 # Client Installation Instructions
-*The instructions for setting up the client are the same as for the original Lama Project provided by the course.* for installation instructions for the server, please refer to the server's [README](https://gitlab.ethz.ch/thherzog/nolimittexasholdem-server/-/blob/master/README.md).
+*The instructions for setting up the client are the same as for the original Lama Project provided by the course.*

 ## 1. Compile instructions
 This project only works on UNIX systems (Linux / MacOS).
 We recommend using [Ubuntu](https://ubuntu.com/#download), as it offers the easiest way to set up wxWidgets.
 Therefore, we explain installation only for Ubuntu systems.
 The following was tested on an Ubuntu 20.4 system, but should also work for earlier versions of Ubuntu.